Conjugacy of transitive SFTs minus periodic points: Abstract

 \section{Abstract}

-It is a question of Hochman whether any two one-dimensional mixing SFTs with the same entropy are topologically conjugate when their periodic points are removed.
-We give a negative answer, in fact we prove the stronger result that there is a canonical correspondence between topological conjugacies of transitive SFT and topological conjugacies between the systems obtained by removing the periodic points.
-This stronger result does not extend to topological conjugacies between mixing sofic shifts, or mixing SFTs with the eventually periodic points removed (for any reasonable definition of the term).
-In the one-sided case this extends to general shift-commuting continuous maps between mixing SFTs, while in the two-sided case it does not.
+It is a question of Hochman whether any two one-dimensional topologically mixing subshifts of finite type (SFTs) with the same entropy are topologically conjugate when their periodic points are removed.
+We give a negative answer, in fact we prove the stronger result that there is a canonical correspondence between topological conjugacies of transitive SFTs and topological conjugacies between the systems obtained by removing the periodic points.